JungWKim/kubeflow_nfs_ubuntu_ansible/README.md

 ## 3. kubectl can be used by both administrator and root
 #
 # Prerequisite things you must do before starting script
-## 1. fix every ip of every node
+## 1. fix ips of every node
 ## 2. install sshpass on every node
 ## 3. change hostnames on each node
-## 4. input 'nodes', 'master', 'workers' into /etc/ansible/hosts
+## 4. use same account and password through worker nodes
-## 5. use all the same account through worker nodes
+## 5. input 'nodes', 'master', 'workers' into /etc/ansible/hosts
-## 6. input right 'admin', 'master_ip' in every yaml file
+## 6. input right values in 'admin'and 'master_ip' in create_cluster.sh
 ## 7. change values in /etc/ansible/ansible.cfg as you prefer